daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 but makes it easier to use the TAB key for autocompletion and improves how bash handles the command history
 (we will talk more about these topics during class).
+It also adds colors to the terminal's text, which can make it easier to navigate visually.
 First,
 open the configuration file: